 “It’s like when Stan Lee and Steve Ditko invented Spider-Man,” Sheldon Cooper once remarked on the CBS comedy The Big Bang Theory.
 “Stan Lee may get all the credit, but Steve Ditko knows he was just as important.
 Even though Stan Lee gets to be in all the Marvel movies, and he’s far richer, and he’s a household name.
 Whereas if you say Ditko, that sounds like a company that makes Dits.”

 It’s not often that one gets to learn their chosen craft from the person most responsible for their career choice, but Steve Ditko was able to do just that when he moved to New York City after World War II and enrolled in the Cartoonists & Illustrators School.
-Jerry Robinson was one of the instructors there, and immediately took the young man under his wings.
+Jerry Robinson was one of the instructors and immediately took the young artist under his wings.

-In 1953, after having sold a small number of illustrated narratives for such publishers as Ajax-Farell and Gillmor Magazines, Ditko landed a job at the studio founded by Joe Simon and Jack Kirby, the duo who created Captain America for Marvel in 1940.
+After having sold a small number of illustrated narratives for such publishers as Ajax-Farell and Gillmor Magazines, Ditko landed a job in 1953 at the studio founded by Joe Simon and Jack Kirby, the duo who created Captain America for Marvel in 1940.
 While there, Steve Ditko further honed his craft under the tutelage of former DC artists Mort Meskin and Joe Kubert.
 The introduction of the Comics Book Code a year later, however, resulted in a tightening-of-the-belt within the industry and the collapse of numerous small publishers.
 Fortunately for Ditko, he was able to find new employment with one of the few still-standing companies, Marvel Comics.

 It was while at Marvel that Steve Ditko achieved his greatest success, as well as left an indelible mark on popular culture.
-While the initial Iron Man of Jack Kirby, for instance, was fitted with a round clunk of grey armor, it was Ditko who streamlined the suit into an outfit similar to the one later be worn by actor Robert Downey Jr. In the hands of Kirby, the Hulk was originally a greyish beast – again it was Ditko who turned the Bruce Banner alter-ego into a green monster while likewise adding the twist that the Hulk only appeared during fits of rage.
+While the initial Iron Man of Jack Kirby, for instance, was fitted with a round clunk of grey armor, it was Ditko who streamlined the suit into an outfit similar to the one later worn by actor Robert Downey Jr. In the hands of Kirby, the Hulk was originally a greyish beast – again it was Ditko who turned the Bruce Banner alter-ego into a green monster while likewise adding the twist that the Hulk only appeared during fits of rage.

 Despite such relevant tweaks, however, it is Spider-Man that remains Steve Ditko’s most significant creation, and the character itself would no doubt have been a totally different superhero if not for Ditko.